-To elect the trustee nominees, the affirmative vote of a majority of our shares present in person or by proxy at a meeting at which a quorum is present must be cast in favor of the proposal.
+To elect the trustee nominees and to approve the nonbinding proposal, the affirmative vote of a majority of our shares present in person or by proxy at a meeting at which a quorum is present must be cast in favor of the proposal.
 To ratify the appointment of Whitley Penn LLP, the affirmative vote of a majority of all votes cast at a meeting at which a quorum is present must be cast in favor of the proposal.
-Abstentions and broker non-votes will count as votes against the proposal to elect the trustee nominees but will have no impact on the proposal to ratify the appointment of Whitley Penn LLP.
+Abstentions and broker non-votes will count as votes against the proposal to elect the trustee nominees and to approve the non-binding proposal but will have no impact on the proposal to ratify the appointment of Whitley Penn LLP.